For years, old timers and fishing veterans have told tales of ‘hybrid‘ largemouth and smallmouth bass…

 Can Largemouth and Smallmouth Live Together?

-Largemouth and smallmoutu bass can live together in larger lakes and rivers, but not in the same parts or habitats.
+Largemouth and smallmouth bass can live together in larger lakes and rivers, but not in the same parts or habitats.

-Generally, smallmouths prefer colder waters and can be found in northern waters like Lake Erie, while largemouths prefer warmer waters and can be found in southern waters like Okeechobee.
+Generally, smallmouths prefer colder waters and can be found in northern lakes and rivers while largemouths prefer warmer waters and dense vegetative cover.

 Both like cover, except that smallmouths don’t enter it while largemouths thrive in it.